Interaction dependence of the Hall response for the Bose-Hubbard triangular ladder: Introduction

 In this work, we explore the Hall response for a Bose-Hubbard triangular ladder under the action of a magnetic field, focusing on the behavior of the Hall polarization for a wide range of on-site atomic interactions.
 This is motivated by recent studies which showed that the Hall response can be employed as a sensitive probe for the features of the underlying phase diagram, either in the case of hardcore bosons in the triangular geometry \cite{HalatiGiamarchi2024}, or in the limit of small magnetic fields for square ladders \cite{CitroOrignac2024}.
 Furthermore, the triangular flux ladders have proven to exhibit rich phase diagrams \cite{MishraParamekanti2013, AnisimovasJuzeliunas2016, AnGadway2018, RomenLaeuchli2018, GreschnerMishra2019, CabedoCeli2020, LiLi2020, RoyHauke2022, HalatiGiamarchi2023, BarbieroCeli2023, BeradzeNersesyan2023, BeradzeNersesyan2023b, BaldelliBarbiero2024}, with frustration-induced effects and phases without an equivalent in the unfrustrated square geometry \cite{HalatiGiamarchi2023}.

-The plan of the paper is as in the following, in Sec.~\ref{sec:model} we describe the model we investigate and the protocol employed for the numerical calculation of the Hall polarization.
+The plan of the paper is as in the following, in Sec.~\ref{sec:model} we describe the model we investigate and the protocol employed for the numerical calculation of the Hall polarization, afterwards we briefly present the main message of our results in Sec.~\ref{sec:summary}.
 In Sec.~\ref{sec:methods_numerics} we briefly present the numerical method based on matrix product states employed in this work, while in Sec.~\ref{sec:PH_analytics} we perform analytical calculations in the non-interacting and mean-field limits for computing the equilibrium Hall polarization.
 The results are presented in Sec.~\ref{sec:results}, focusing first on the behavior in the Meissner superfluid phase, Sec.~\ref{sec:Meissner}, followed by an analysis around the phase transitions boundaries, Sec.~\ref{sec:response_PT}, in the biased-chiral superfluid phase, Sec.~\ref{sec:response_BCSF}, and finalizing by discussing the commensurability effects occurring in the vortex superfluid phase, Sec.~\ref{sec:commensurability}.
 We discuss our results and conclude in Sec.~\ref{sec:conclusions}.